Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/program-drivetrain-1-driver-control/entry.typ

     #align(center)[#image("./exponential-control.svg", width: 50%)]

-    We implemented this into our code by creating a function that takes in the joystick value as a paremeter and outputs the curved value as a float.
+    We implemented this into our code by creating a function that takes in the joystick value as a parameter and outputs the curved value as a float.

     ```cpp
       // Returns the curved output based off of the joystick value input as a parameter